 1. Mold is not dirt.
 Mold and fungi are actually living organisms that are related to the family of mushrooms.
 Mold cannot be cleaned away.
 It can return repeatedly unless the source and cause of the mold is eliminated.
 In some cases, this requires the help of a professional.

 2. Mold comes in a variety of colors.
-Toxic mold is often associated with black mold, but hazardous mold can come in a variety of colors, including gair testingray or brown.
+Toxic mold is often associated with black mold, but hazardous mold can come in a variety of colors, including gray or brown.
 Exposure to fungi and mold has been associated with asthma, allergies and repertory problems.
 You may not know that it is in your home, but that doesn’t mean that are not breathing in spores.

 3. Easy to test (maybe).
 To determine if a surface patch is mold or dirt, spray some water on it and rub it with your finger.
 If the patch feels slimy, you are very likely dealing with mold.